-- Can take only a single action on its turn-either an attack action, a move action, a minor action, or a free action.

-- Can't take actions on another creature's turn.

-- ✦ Can't take immediate actions.

-- Can't take opportunity attacks.

-- Can't use champion powers.

-- Is considered to have no Champion rating when determining which warband has the highest Champion rating.

-- Can't flank an enemy.

-- Grants combat advantage to enemies.
+- ◆ Can take only a single action on its turn-either an attack action, a move action, or a minor action May take unlimited free actions on its turn only. - ◆ Cannot take actions on another creature's turn. - ◆ Cannot take immediate actions. - ◆ Cannot take opportunity attacks. - ◆ Cannot use activated powers or Champion powers. - ◆ Is considered to have no Champion rating when determining which warband has the highest Champion rating. - ◆ Cannot flank an enemy. - ◆ Grants combat advantage to enemies.